 Electric Vehicle Chargers

 Alta Ski Area has two Electric Vehicle (EV) chargers through the Leaders For Clean Air EV charger program.
-One EV charger is located on the east end of the Albion Day Lodge and the second EV charger is located in the front row of the Wildcat parking lot.
+The EV chargers are located on the east end of the Albion Day Lodge.

 Annual Sustainability Report